OWASP/owasp-summit-2017/Working-Sessions/Owasp/Owasp-Latam-Region.md

 ### Content

-Currently Latam regions is growing, active chapter leaders are ready to go.
+Currently Latam region is growing, active chapter leaders are ready to go.
 We need to define a real roadmap, with rules, obligations, and activities.